 Most stilettos have a heel that is centered at the very back of the shoe, beneath your Achilles tendon.
 This placement doesn't help preserve balance and stability.
 Chunky heels, kitten heels, cone heels, wedges, and some heels with a curve in the construction, offer more weight support beneath your heel, closer to the middle of your foot, and therefore closer to a natural weight distribution.

 The texture of the sole

 A thin, smooth, slippery sole will always make you feel unstable and more prone to slipping and falling.
-If the sole doesn't have any texture, consider buying non-slip pads for the sole of the shoe.
+If the surface of the sole doesn't have any tread texture, consider buying non-slip pads for the sole of the shoe.

 Because your weight is shifted forward, the balls of your feet bear more weight and handle more impact in high heeled shoes than they do in flat shoes.
 Many women's dress shoes have no cushioning at all, making them very uncomfortable for prolonged wear.
 Shoes can be cushioned in two ways:

 In the sole on the bottom of the shoe